alexwlchan/alexwlchan.net/src/_drafts/bookmarks-static-site.md

 These local snapshots will always be present, and they work offline -- that's why I link to them from the title.

 This is something I can only do because this is a personal tool.
-If a commercial bookmarking website tried to direct users to their self-hosted snapshots rather than the original site, they'd be hit with a lawsuit about "stealing traffic".
+If a commercial bookmarking website tried to direct users to their self-hosted snapshots rather than the original site, they'd be accused of stealing traffic.

 Creating these archival copies took months, and I'll discuss it more in the rest of this series.